ldodds-dev/Amani-Support/README.md

 Security reports should identify:

-- Affected AMANI version and platform
+- Affected ΛMΛNI version and platform
 - The type and potential impact of the vulnerability
 - Whether exploitation requires local access, user interaction, or authentication
 - Reproduction details provided only through the private reporting channel